 ,

-has a standard normal distribution, then we obtain the so-called probit model.
+has a standard normal distribution, then we obtain the probit model.

 The vector of coefficients